Skip to content

 3. Balance between speed of local development AND running as a high scale service

-The prototype should not overly bias towards "just the demo" (in the long run) or take explicit steps that would prevent it from becoming a real project that could make control-plane-as-a-service possible in the future (in the short run).
+kcp should not overly bias towards "just the demo" (in the long run) or take explicit steps that would prevent it from being a highly scalable control-plane-as-a-service.
 The best outcome would be a simple tool that works at multiple scales and layers well.

 4. Be simple, composable, and orthogonal